with special guests Jordan Wax and Felix Peralta

 Add to Cal

 Presented as part of Arts Across America—a live performance series presented Mondays through Fridays to uplift & showcase artists from across the country.
-This event will be streamed and archived on the Arts Across America website, as well as on the Kennedy Center's Facebook page.
+This event will be streamed and archived on the Arts Across America website, as well as on the Kennedy Center's Facebook and YouTube pages.

 Thanks to the The New Mexico State Committee of the National Museum of Women in the Arts for their support on this project.

 Award-winning New Mexican singer-songwriter Lara Manzanares teams up with traditional musician Jordan Wax and “zydetejano”- blues musician Felix “Gato” Peralta for an afternoon of songs and stories rooted in and inspired by the cultures, traditions, and rugged landscape of New Mexico.

 Lara Manzanares is an award-winning bilingual singer-songwriter of Northern New Mexican heritage.
 In addition to singing the Mexican boleros, rancheras, and corridos of her sheep-ranching childhood, Lara also composes her own style of music in both English and Spanish.
 Through a combination of storytelling and songs both playful and sincere, Lara draws on her rural New Mexican roots and her urban experiences across the U.S. and abroad as she sings about love, loss, a sense of place, and her own connection to the land.
 Lara won best album honors at the New Mexico Music Awards for her album Land Baby.